A healthy blueberry compote made with fresh blueberries and sweetened with honey, this easy no-sugar dessert is so delicious!

 Is this a healthy recipe?

+I think it is.
+Blueberries are very healthy according to The Mayo Clinic and Harvard Medical School.
 And while honey is arguably not much better than sugar, I use very little of it in this recipe, relying mostly on the natural sweetness of the fruit.

 How to serve blueberry compote